splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 #### Billing address

-Billing address can be configured here if it is different to the address on the **Main information** tab of the customer.
-By default, it is left empty and the address is taken from the **Main information** tab of the customer.
+Billing address can be configured here if it is different to the address on the **Information** tab of the customer.
+By default, if it's left blank and the address is taken from the **Information** tab of the customer.

-Specific **billing address** can be set here if the customer uses a different address for billing from the listed one on the *Main Information* page.
+Specific **billing address** can be set here if the customer uses a different address for billing from the listed one on the *Information* page.

 ![Billing address](billing_address.png)